nmggithub/Kass/Sources/Mach/Task/MachTask.docc/Task ports.md

 ## Additional notes on flavored task ports

-- **Task control ports** are severely restricted in more recent versions of macOS are are only retrievable under very limited circumstances (such as getting the task control port for the currently running process).
+- **Task control ports** are severely restricted in more recent versions of macOS are are only retrievable under very limited circumstances (such as getting the task control port for the calling process).
 - **Task name ports** are generally unrestricted as they don't indicate any level of privilege over the task itself.